-To enable the feature, install the module ‘Memberships for payment methods’ module first as described in How to Install Modules in X-Cart 5.
-Once the module is installed, a special ‘Memberships’ field will appear under each payment method in the ‘Store Setup: Payment Methods’ section of your store’s Admin area (Figure 11).
+To enable the feature, install the addon ‘Memberships for payment methods’ first as described in Installing Addons from the Marketplace.
+Once the addon has been installed, a special ‘Memberships’ field will appear under each payment method in the ‘Store Setup: Payment Methods’ section of your store’s Admin area (Figure 11).

 You’ll need to use this field to specify the membership to which the payment method should be available (Figure 12).
 At checkout your customers will be able to see only the payment methods available to their membership group.

-The standard membership feature can be extended using the module Paid Memberships.
-This module enables you to sell paid memberships as regular products.
-If your customers may be willing to pay for member access to advanced buying options - like closed sales, vip prices and exclusive discounts - this module may be just the thing for you.
+The standard membership feature can be extended using the addon Paid Memberships.
+This addon enables you to sell paid memberships as regular products.
+If your customers may be willing to pay for member access to advanced buying options - like closed sales, vip prices and exclusive discounts - this addon may be just the thing for you.

-To enable paid memberships, make sure the module is installed as described in How to Install Modules in X-Cart 5.
-Once the module is installed, you will be able to create memberships as products and sell them to your customers.
+To enable paid memberships, make sure the addon is installed as described in Installing Addons from the Marketplace.
+Once the addon is installed, you will be able to create memberships as products and sell them to your customers.